Contractor labor markup calculator

-Turn job costs into a price you can review.
+Turn labor and material costs into a price you can review.

 Enter labor, materials, other costs, and your markup.
 The calculator shows a suggested price, markup dollars, and implied gross margin.
 It is a planning aid only; your actual pricing still depends on overhead, risk, market, and judgment.